telerik/fiddler-everywhere-docs/knowledge-base/capture-and-inspect-web-traffic.md

 2. Select a session row in the __Live Traffic__.

 3. To the right, at the top, is located the __Request Inspector__.
-You could choose a different inspector type to visualize the requested content.
+You can choose a different inspector type to visualize the requested content.
 The default one is __Headers__.

     ![Request Inspector](../images/kb/request-inspector-under-capture-and-inspect-web-traffic.png)

 4. To the right, at the bottom, is located the __Response Inspector__.
-You could choose a different inspector type to visualize the requested content.
+You can choose a different inspector type to visualize the requested content.
 The default one is __Headers__.

     ![Response Inspector](../images/kb/response-inspector-under-capture-and-inspect-web-traffic.png)